rachelesmee/website/foss4guk2022local/bristol.md

 <img src="images/engineshed.jpeg" width="600" align="middle">

 ### Sponsors

-We are very grateful for the support of [CGI](https://www.cgi.com/en) for sponsoring FOSS4G:UK Local at this event.
+We are very grateful for the support of [CGI](https://www.cgi.com/en) for sponsoring FOSS4G:UK Local at this event.<br>
 [<img src="images/logo_cgi_color.png" width="200" align="middle">](https://www.cgi.com/en)

 ### Call for talks
 The call for talks in Bristol is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Sun 18th Sept 2022 - please get your proposal in *now* so we can complete the programme below!
 For more details see [here](https://uk.osgeo.org/foss4guk2022local/index.html#call-for-talks).